vatpac-technology/sops/docs/events/worldflight/Enroute/leg2.md

 Standard as per [TRT Local Instructions](../../../../../../enroute/Brisbane Centre/TRT/#arrivalsoverfliers).

 ### TRT Release
-When TRS is online, the highlighted portion of TRT is released to TRS to facilitate YPDN departures to WAJJ
+When ARA is online, the highlighted portion of TRT is released to ARA to facilitate YPDN departures to WAJJ

 <figure markdown>
 ![TRT Airspace Release](../img/TRTRelease.png){ width="500" }